 (# of lots being subsidized) x (amount of subsidy) x (# months) = security amount

 A Maintenance Agreement is one of the most commonly used approaches to reduce front-loading the HOA.
-The Maintenance Agreement documents allow the Subdivider to retain ownership and maintain the roadways and whatever additional common area improvements are available for use, but not conveyed to the HOA.
+The Maintenance Agreement documents allow the subdivider to retain ownership and maintain the roadways and whatever additional common area improvements are available for use, but not conveyed to the HOA.
 This is particularly effective if the private roadway consists of a single large lot on the subdivision map, which would create a spike in HOA dues if the entire road is conveyed to the Association too early in the development phasing.
 To avoid the spike in dues, the subdivider deeds only an easement to the HOA in the early phases and uses a maintenance agreement to retain ownership and maintenance obligations.

-Since the maintenance agreement in this scenario effectively reduces dues, the Bureau of Real Estate treats it similarly to a subsidy arrangement and requires performance security to ensure subdivider’s performance.
+Since the maintenance agreement in this scenario effectively reduces dues, the Department of Real Estate treats it similarly to a subsidy arrangement and requires performance security to ensure subdivider’s performance.
 The security required for the maintenance agreement is calculated as follows:

 (monthly maintenance & reserve expenses attributable to the amenity) x (# months retained by subdivider) = security amount

-Another benefit of a maintenance agreement is that once the homes sell and the agreement is extinguished, the developer has two choices to make the HOA whole: they either pay only the reserve costs based on how long the property was maintained, or give the common area to the HOA in as-new condition.
+Another benefit of a maintenance agreement is that once the homes sell and the agreement is extinguished, the developer has two choices to make the HOA whole: they either pay only the reserve costs based on how long the property was maintained or give the common area to the HOA in as-new condition.
 Often, this is beneficial to the subdivider because they can usually get the work done less expensively than the reserve costs would be for the HOA.

-So… How do you know which of these options might be best for your development?
+So… how do you know which of these options might be best for your development?
 Sometimes it is difficult to see the advantages and disadvantages of each type of agreement.
 Should you subsidize and pay out of pocket until more homes are sold, so buyers aren’t stuck with an unreasonable HOA fee rate?
 Alternatively, should you enter into a Maintenance Agreement with your HOA to maintain the property yourself?